Prtfw/rover/dev_notes.md

 	1. a+b = c = x+y+z
 	2. direction tests
-	3. M length test (testing optimization 1, multiple "M"s = one move)
+	3. M length/sequence test (testing optimization 1, multiple "M"s = one move)
 	4. scale test (giant command sequence, assume the previous test are passing this one is only to validate performance)

 =====>>>>>>>>>>>>>>>>